-Policy UPP TH12/P1 - Tod's Piece
+Proposal 16 - Tod's Piece

-The Plan supports the development of the perimeter of Tod's Piece with a view to making it more like a public park with relevant community facilities.
-Such development should address the creation of safer routes into the town centre, cycle parking, public information signage, improving drainage, the construction of public toilets and the case for an enhanced and landscaped transport hub within a road widening scheme.
+The Plan supports the development of the perimeter of Tod's Piece with relevant community facilities.
+Such development should address the creation of safer routes into the town centre, cycle parking, public information signage, improving drainage, the construction of public toilets and the case for an enhanced and land-scaped transport hub within a road widening scheme.